Skip to main content

 tags CONTAINS food

-You can also use data filters with polling sources to narrow down output data and exclude unwanted results.
-When using a data filter on a polling source, you don't need to define the data source, only the data value, as the polling source is the data source.
+You can also use data filters with data sources to narrow down output data and exclude unwanted results.
+When using a data filter on a data source, you don't need to define the data source, only the data value, as the data source is the data source.

 Example: